Anna Moorhouse: Youth career

 At the age of 11, Moorhouse joined the Chadderton Grasshoppers boys' team where she spent three years before no longer being allowed to play on a boys' team.
-She switched to Chaddy End girls before spells with Rocs FC and Oldham Athletic.
-In 2011, Moorhouse was scouted by Manchester United at the age of 16 and spent a year with the team's Regional Talent Club.
+She switched to Chaddy End girls team, and also represented Oldham Athletic.

+In 2011, age 16, Moorhouse was scouted by Manchester United and spent a year with the team's Regional Talent Club.
+It was also at 16 that she began playing in goal.

 Club career

 Everton

-Due to Manchester United's lack of a senior women's team, Moorhouse moved to Everton to begin her senior career a year later.
-She did not make an appearance for Everton in two seasons behind Rachel Brown and Danielle Hill, with Lizzie Durack and Megan Walsh joining in her second season.
+Due to Manchester United's lack of a senior women's team, Moorhouse moved to Everton to begin her senior career in 2012.
+She did not make an appearance for Everton in her two seasons at the club, ranking behind Rachel Brown and Danielle Hill, with Lizzie Durack and Megan Walsh joining in her second season.

 Durham

 In 2014, Moorhouse joined newly formed WSL 2 club Durham.
 She spent two seasons with the club, making a total of 15 appearances.

 Doncaster Rovers Belles

-In 2016, Moorhouse made the jump up to the WSL 1 with Doncaster Rovers Belles to compete for playing time with Nicola Hobbs.
-She made four appearances including on the last day of the 2016 season when already-relegated Doncaster, having lost all 15 of the previous league games, beat Reading 1–0.
+In 2016, Moorhouse made the jump up to the WSL 1 with Doncaster Rovers Belles.
+She made four appearances including on the last day of the 2016 season when already-relegated Doncaster, having lost all 15 of their league games, beat Reading 1–0.